 Before the invention of writing, and long afterwards in many cultures, stories were sung or recited from memory.
 Rhythm, rhyme and melody were used to provide a framework that aided in their memorisation.
 Mnemonics are one tool employed to aid recitation from memory.
-It is defined as the art of improving memory, or a system to aid the memory, i.e., any strategy that helps people remember.
-It normally means signals for learning that will later induce the experience to be remembered (Stenberg, 2003).
+It is defined as the art of improving memory, or a system to aid the memory, i.e. any strategy that helps people remember.
+It normally means signals for learning that will later induce a memory of the experience (Sternberg, 2003).

-According to Lotman (1990), mnemonics can be seen as a way of internal communication that is made up of messages to the self with the purpose of retaining information and includes different sorts of memoranda and reminders.
+According to Lotman (1990), mnemonics can be seen as a way of internal communication that is made up of messages to the self, with the purpose of retaining information, and includes different sorts of memoranda and reminders.
 Essentially, such reminder devices add meaning (or personal meaning) to otherwise meaningless, unrelated or arbitrary lists of items for the individual.
-Mnemonics superimposes an artificial, logical structure (which can be seen as a model) on data, which are not necessarily related.
-A mnemonic device can be an image (Alloxan is a hexagonal ring of oxygen, carbon, hydrogen and nitrogen; it is a pretty structure!
+Mnemonics superimpose an artificial, logical structure (which can be seen as a model) on data, which are not necessarily related.
+A mnemonic device can be an image (e.g. "Alloxan is a hexagonal ring of oxygen, carbon, hydrogen and nitrogen; it is a pretty structure!
 It makes you think of something solid, stable, well linked.
-In fact it happens also in chemistry as in architecture that "beautiful" edifices, that is, symmetrical and simple, are also the most sturdy: in short, the same thing happens with molecules as with the cupolas of cathedrals or the arches of bridges), an acronym, a verse, a rhyme (matter is matter, neither noble nor vile), a peg word, a catch phrase or a story that helps us to remember (Luria, 1986).
+In fact, it happens also in chemistry as in architecture that 'beautiful' edifices, that is, symmetrical and simple, are also the most sturdy: in short, the same thing happens with molecules as with the cupolas of cathedrals or the arches of bridges"; Levi, 1985), an acronym, a verse, a rhyme (e.g. "matter is matter, neither noble nor vile"; Levi, 1985), a peg word, a catchphrase or a story that helps us to remember (Luria, 1986).

-In Yates' view (1992), a feature of Cosmas Rossellius's book (Thesaurus artificiosae memoriae) are the mnemonic verses given to help memorize orders of places in Hell, or the order of the signs of the zodiac.
-These verses were written by Dominican inquisitor.
-These carmina by the Inquisitor constitute an interesting example of the use of artificial memory via mnemonics (Yates, 1992).
+In Yates' (1992) view, a feature of Cosmae Rosselli's book (Thesaurus artificiosae memoriae) is the mnemonic verses given to help memorise the orders of places in hell or the order of the signs of the zodiac.
+These verses were written by a Dominican inquisitor.
+These songs or chants by the inquisitor constitute an interesting example of the use of artificial memory via mnemonics (Yates, 1992).

 Most of the world's great religions have strong oral traditions in which sacred texts are memorised in their entirety for prayer and to preserve them for posterity.
-For example, in the Mishna, the Jewish written record of the oral law, some literary resources such as metaphors, digressions and poetic images can actually be viewed as mnemonic aids.
+For example, in the Mishnah, the Jewish written record of the oral law, some literary resources such as metaphors, digressions and poetic images can actually be viewed as mnemonic aids.
 The Qur'an also contains mnemonic aids.
-This religious book was written both as a work of rhythmic prose and as an epic poem; thus, rhythm, rhyme, and meaning connect every word making it memorable (Luria, 1986).
+This religious book was written both as a work of rhythmic prose and as an epic poem; thus, rhythm, rhyme and meaning connect every word, making it memorable (Luria, 1986).

 Narratives can be seen as mnemonic structures that superimpose an artificial, logical structure on data which is not necessarily related.
-In this way scientific factual information can be communicated by being embedded in a mnemonic structure (the story) which facilitates future recollection.
+In this way, scientific factual information can be communicated by being embedded in a mnemonic structure (the story), which facilitates future recollection.

-4.8 Memory Span and Paired Recall Association
+4.8 Memory span and paired-recall association